keptn/keptn.github.io/content/docs/develop/quality_gates/sli/index.md

 ---
-title: Service Level Indicators (SLI)
+title: Service-Level Indicators (SLI)
-description: Configure Service Level Indicators (SLIs) for your service.
+description: Configure Service-Level Indicators (SLIs) for your service.
 weight: 2
 ---

-A Service Level Indicator (SLI) is a defined quantitative measure of some aspects of the service level.
+A Service-Level Indicator (SLI) is a defined quantitative measure of some aspects of the service level.
 The query for an SLI is provider/tool-dependent.
 This is the reason why each SLI-provider relies on an individual SLI configuration.
 This SLI configuration lists those SLIs that are supported by the SLI-provider by their name and query whereas the query is provider specific.

-## Service Level Indicator
+## Service-Level Indicator

 * An SLI is a key-value pair with the SLI name as key and the provider-specific query as value.
 * An SLI configuration can contain any number of SLIs.

-**Example of Service Level Indicators (SLIs):**
+**Example of Service-Level Indicators (SLIs):**

 ```yaml
 spec_version: "1.0"